tekinosman/timeago-js/README.md

 2. Add `type="module"` to the script tag, and `import {timeago} from "./helpers/timeago-js/timeago.js"` to the js file.

-## How to use
+## Usage

-Calling `timeago()` by default:
+By default, the `timeago()` function:
-- targets all elements with `time` class
+- Targets all elements with the `time` class.
-- gets the timestamp value (in seconds) from `data-timestamp` attribute
+- Retrieves the timestamp value (in seconds) from the `data-timestamp` attribute of the targeted elements.
-- sets the refresh rate to 30 seconds
+- Sets the refresh rate to 30 seconds
-- sets the language to English
+- Sets the language to English

 Custom values can be set with: `timeago(<class_name>, <refresh_rate>, <language>)`.

-## Adding languages
+## Adding a language

-To add a language, add a simple array with the right locale code to [languages.js](languages.js):
+To include a new language, add a new array containing the localized string to [languages.js](languages.js):

     const <language>_<territory> = [
         "<now|one second ago>",    "<seconds ago>",